By becoming a friend of your local park or open space, you can:

 St Sepulchre's Cemetery

-A working party regularly meet to help maintain and attract wildlife to this tranquil area of Jericho.
-Visit the St Sepulchre's Cemetery website for more information.
+Regular working parties focus on maintaining and enhancing this peaceful area in Jericho.
+Visit the St Sepulchre's Cemetery website for more info.

 Trap Grounds

-If you would like to set up a friends group for your green space we are here to help.
-If you have any questions or queries please get in touch.
+Interested in forming a Friends group for your green space?
+We're here to help.
+For any questions or assistance, please get in touch.